nazar-pc/just-backup-btrfs/readme.md

 ```
 The only thing that may not be obvious here - you can use `-1` as value for `keep_snapshots` elements to allow storing of all created snapshots.

+Save this config as `/etc/just-backup-btrfs.json` and customize as you like.

 ### License
 MIT, feel free to hack it and share!